Kansas Workers’ Compensation Benefits: How to Apply

 You can request a mediation conference with an ombudsman by calling 800-332-0353 and choosing option #5.
 Since these professionals can’t give legal advice, we recommend hiring a workers’ compensation attorney.

-Important: If you have any pre-existing health conditions, you may want to consult a workers’ compensation attorney.
+Important: If you have any pre-existing health conditions, you may want to consult a workers’ compensation lawyer.

 To learn more about the Kansas workers’ compensation program, read Publication K-WC 27-A, Information for Injured Employees.